Sixt/ja-micro/README.md

 ##  Compatibility ##

-Java-micro is meant to keep compatibility so that service developers can easily choose between developing a service in Java or Go.
+Ja-micro is meant to keep compatibility so that service developers can easily choose between developing a service in Java or Go.
 Other languages can also be supported by using the Go Micro sidecar.